-Another auspicious day for South Africa occurred on this day, July 9, 1875 when Ernest Creux and Paul Berthoud, seminary friends, founded a mission to the Gwamba people at Valdezia in the Spelonken area of South Africa.
+Another auspicious day for South Africa occurred on this day, July 9, 1875 when Ernest Creux and Paul Berthoud, seminary friends, founded a mission to the Gwamba-speaking people at Valdezia in the Spelonken area of South Africa.
 The Boers warned them the language could not be learned.
 Creux and Berthoud not only learned it, they translated the scripture into it.
 Before their deaths, the church had grown to many hundreds.
 Berthold lost his wife and five children to disease.
 Creux lost three children.
-He was also imprisoned by the Dutch when they fought the Gwamba.
+He was also imprisoned by the Dutch when they fought the Gwamba-speaking people.
 The Boers suspected he might favor the natives.
 The work succeeded in spite of such difficulties because the men trained native evangelists and pastors who carried on when their mentors were unable to do so.

 - Davies, Horton.
 Great South African Christians.
 Cape Town, New York, Oxford University Press, 1951.

 - Meyer, F. B. A Winter in South Africa.
 London: National Council of Evangelical Free Churches, 1914.

 - Neill, Stephen.
 A History of Christian Missions.
 The Pelican History of the Church #6.
 Hammondsworth, Middlesex, England: Pelican Books, 1964.